b-robotized/ros_team_workspace/docs/tutorials/quick-start.rst

 Create new package in an existing workspace
 --------------------------------------------------------
-For more details check :ref:`use-case description <uc-new-package>`.
+For more details, check :ref:`use-case description <uc-new-package>`.

 .. code-block:: bash